7.00pm to 8.30pm, Tuesday 27 April

 This year marks 150 years since his birth and so The Cosmic Shambles Network are hosting a night at the Royal Institution, where Rutherford was once the Professor of Natural Philosophy.

-Join Robin Ince and Helen Czerski, with Jim Al-Khalili, Linda Cremonesi and Jon Butterworth, as they host a night to celebrate, and discuss, Rutherford, the scientific legacy of his discoveries and the future of physics.
+Join Robin Ince and Helen Czerski, with Jim Al-Khalili, Linda Cremonesi, Jon Butterworth and Sunayana Bhargava, as they host a night to celebrate, and discuss, Rutherford, the scientific legacy of his discoveries and the future of physics.

 The Cosmic Shambles Network is where science, comedy, music and art collide.
 They create and curate podcasts, digital content, documentaries and both in person and online live events for people with curious minds.
 The Cosmic Shambles Network brings together the world’s leading scientists, comedians, writers and performers to create entertaining content fuelled by curiosity and science.
 Subscribe to the Cosmic Shambles Network for exclusive shows on Patreon.